basecamp/policies/privacy/recruitment/index.md

 We keep records in Workable for all applicants, and Workable records consist of:

-* Your job application materials (full name, e-mail address, your answers to any short answer questions required in the application, your cover letter, your CV/resume);
+- Your job application materials (full name, e-mail address, your answers to any short answer questions required in the application, your cover letter, your CV/resume);
-* Internal assessment notes about your application;
+- Internal assessment notes about your application;
-* Emails with you concerning the selection process.
+- Emails with you concerning the selection process.

 We keep records in Basecamp for some applicants, only those who progress to later selection rounds, and Basecamp records consist of:

-* Your job application materials (full name, e-mail address, your answers to any short answer questions required in the application, your cover letter, your CV/resume);
+- Your job application materials (full name, e-mail address, your answers to any short answer questions required in the application, your cover letter, your CV/resume);
-* Internal assessment notes about your application and interviews;
+- Internal assessment notes about your application and interviews;
-* Reference contact information and notes on the results of reference checks.
+- Reference contact information and notes on the results of reference checks.

 We store your data in Workable and in Basecamp until we successfully fill the open position.
 If we want to keep your information for longer than that — for instance, if we think we may want to contact you for a future open position — we'll request your explicit consent via email to continue to store your personal data with an updated time frame.
 You may ask us to access, correct, update, or delete your data at any time by emailing Andrea LaRowe, [andrea@basecamp.com](mailto:andrea@basecamp.com).

 If you submit an unsolicited job application through a channel other than Workable, you'll receive direction to re-submit your application through Workable.
 Any personal information you've included, like a resume, will be immediately deleted.

 If you have questions about your personal data as a job applicant, you can contact:
-Basecamp, LLC
+PROXIMA B SASU
 Andrea LaRowe, [andrea@basecamp.com](mailto:andrea@basecamp.com)
 2045 W Grand Ave Ste B
 PMB 53289